 Looking for a small, intelligent, and engaging pet?
 Look no further than the humble mouse!
 Often underestimated, domestic mice can make fantastic companions, offering hours of entertainment and requiring relatively little space.
 If you’re considering welcoming these tiny creatures into your home, understanding the different best mouse breeds for pets is the first step.
-This guide will walk you through some of the most popular and cute mouse breeds available, provide a mouse breeds list, and help you find pet mice for sale from reputable mouse breeders.
+This guide will walk you through some of the most popular and cute mouse breeds available, provide a mouse breeds list, and help you find pet mice for sale from reputable mouse breeders across the United States.

 A Peek at the Best Mouse Breeds for Pets

 The world of pet mice is surprisingly diverse, with a range of colors, coat types, and even sizes.
+In the US, fancy mice are the most widely available at major pet retailers like Petco and PetSmart, but specialty breeds can also be found through dedicated American breeders and adoption rescues.
 Here are some of the fancy mouse breeds that are particularly well-suited as pets:

 1. Fancy Mice

-These mice are the most common type of pet mouse.
+These mice are the most common type of pet mouse and the easiest to find in US pet stores.
 They come in a variety of colors and coat types, ranging from smooth and short to curly or long-haired.
 Fancy mice are known for their sociable nature and curiosity.
-They’re highly active and enjoy toys and running wheels — watching them run and interact with each other can be pretty entertaining!
+They’re highly active and enjoy toys and running wheels.

 2. Spiny Mice

 Spiny mice get their name from their unique coat, which feels rough and spiny.
-They’re a more exotic choice and are typically harder to find in pet stores.
-They thrive in warm environments and are nocturnal creatures, meaning they are most active during the night.
+They’re a more exotic choice and are typically harder to find in US pet stores.
+You’ll usually need to source them from a specialty breeder.
+They thrive in warm environments and are nocturnal creatures.
 They are independent and less sociable than other types, but they can still bond with their owners.

 3. Zebra Mice